rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/concepts.rst

    * -     Member 3
      -     10.200.10.27:80

-After a pool is applied to a virtual server, client traffic that is destined for the virtual server uses the pool as its resource.
-In order for a pool to serve its function of fault tolerance and redundancy, multiple pool members are required to be available inside the pool.
-When a pool has multiple members, the load balancer decides which one receives the client traffic based on the load balancing method configured on the device (Round Robin, Weighted Robin, Least Connection).
+After you apply a pool to a virtual server, client traffic that is destined for the virtual server uses the pool as its resource.
+For a pool to serve its function of fault tolerance and redundancy, multiple pool members must be available inside the pool.
+When a pool has multiple members, the load balancer decides which one receives the client traffic based on the load balancing method configured on the device (Round Robin, Weighted Robin, Least Connection, and so on).

 .. _pools-concept: